SaturnOperator/OP-1-Macropad/README.md

 # Installation

-This program runs on Python3 and uses [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/), a library that interfaces with midi IO and [Qt 5.x](https://doc.qt.io/qt-5/) library for the GUI.
+This program runs on Python3 and uses two libraries, [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/) to interfaces with midi IO and [Qt 5](https://doc.qt.io/qt-5/) which is a GUI framework.

 ```bash
 pip install python-rtmidi